-BA Honours Illustration and Visual Communication has been re-approved by a University Validation Panel in 2015.
+The course was initially approved by a University Validation Panel in 2015.
 The panel included internal peers from the University, academic(s) from another university and a representative from industry.
 This helps to ensure the comparability of the course to those offered in other universities and the relevance to employers.